 English, Bengali and Hindi

-My counselling practice incorporates evidence-based techniques from cognitive behavioural therapy (CBT), Dialectical behavioural therapy (DBT), mindfulness-based approaches, and family systems approach.
+My counselling practice incorporates evidence-based techniques from cognitive behavioural therapy (CBT), Dialectical behavioural therapy (DBT), mindfulness-based approaches, Emotional Focused Family Therapy (EFFT) and Family Systems approach .

 - Dialectical behavioural therapy (DBT) is a cognitive behavioural treatment with a focus on the integration of opposites “dialectics”, and providing skills for emotion regulation